 Some Reports you can read to further your understanding of this complex tragedy are as follows:

-As long as the Government does nothing about MMIWG, they are complicit in active genocide of Indigenous peoples.
+As long as the Government, corporations and citizens do nothing about MMIWG, they are complicit in active genocide of Indigenous peoples.